 The objective that focuses this work is related to an increase in student academic performance in STEM.
-The TEEMS AmeriCorps program deploys 25 AmeriCorps members as change agents who will affect school culture by providing effective instructional support in science, math and STEM education, thereby increasing long-term student efficacy and STEM academic achievement.
+In 2016, Georgia’s graduation rate was ranked 39 in the nation.
+Today in 2019, Atlanta’s urban students still lag in terms of STEM performance.
+The TEEMS AmeriCorps Program deploys 25 AmeriCorps members as change agents who will affect school culture by providing effective instructional support in science, math and STEM education, thereby increasing long-term student efficacy and STEM academic achievement.

-STEM Programming/Classroom Assistance: Each school based AmeriCorps member will be assigned to a mathematics or science classroom, or lab in which they will remain for the entire school year.
-The AmeriCorps members will serve with the lead teacher to assess the needs and support the learning of each student in the classroom.
-The school-based members will report to the school and their assigned classroom on a schedule established with their site supervisor and host teacher.
-They will be available throughout that time to their teacher and students.
-AmeriCorps members will primarily supplement the instruction provided by the lead teacher through small group instruction, individual instruction, co-teaching, activity facilitation, resource generation, and other related activities.
-They will not serve unsupervised with students, as there will always be a lead teacher/staff present.
+STEM Programming/Classroom Assistance: Each school based AmeriCorps member is assigned to a mathematics or science classroom, or lab in which they remain for the entire school year.
+AmeriCorps members serve with the lead teacher to assess the needs and support the learning of each student in the classroom.
+The school-based members report to the school and their assigned classroom on a schedule established with their site supervisor and host teacher.
+They are available throughout that time to their teacher and students.
+AmeriCorps members primarily supplement the instruction provided by the lead teacher through small group instruction, individual instruction, co-teaching, activity facilitation, resource generation, and other related activities.

-After-School Programming: Center-based AmeriCorps members will help to facilitate after school programming daily from the time students arrive until the time the students are dismissed in conjunction with a supervising staff member.
-The after-school program will focus on homework assistance as well as reinforcement in math and science, and/or STEM education engagement.
+After-School Programming: Center-based AmeriCorps members help to facilitate after-school programming daily from the time students arrive until the time the students are dismissed in conjunction with a supervising staff member.
+The after-school program focuses on homework assistance as well as reinforcement in math and science, and/or STEM education engagement.
 After-school service is planned and facilitated by the respective AmeriCorps member.
-At least one AmeriCorps member and one center staff member will be present during the afterschool program.
+Typically, this takes shape in the hosting of STEM clubs where students engage in hands-on experiments.

-The program is focused on achieving at least 10% gains math and/or science in urban schools and community learning centers.
+The program is focused on achieving at least a 10% gain in math and/or science proficiency in urban schools and community learning centers.
 Additionally, members are charged with engaging the community in service learning efforts throughout the program year.